bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 `sub-01_mod-T1w_defacemask.nii.gz`.

 Some meta information about the acquisition MAY be provided in an additional JSON file.
-See Common MR metadata fields for a list of terms and their definitions.
+See [Common metadata fields](#common-metadata-fields) for a list of terms and their definitions.
 There are also some OPTIONAL JSON fields specific to anatomical
 scans: